Henningson Engineering Company is born

 The Great Depression

 Henningson played a major role in organizing most of the public power districts across Nebraska under the Rural Electrification Act, serving as designer and also contractor on some projects.
+It was while working on the REA District 7 project in Nebraska that Henningson met a young electrical engineer named Willard A. Richardson, who would later become the 'R' in HDR.

 World War II